Supercritical Poincar\'e-Andronov-Hopf bifurcation in a mean field quantum laser equation: Introduction

-In this paper, we establish rigorously the qualitative changes in the dynamics of the solution to the mean field laser equation \eqref{eq:Laser1}, at the level of density matrices, as the parameter $ C_\mathfrak{b} $ passes through the critical value $1$.
-Namely, we get the transition from a global attractor state, where the light is not emitted, to a locally stable set of coherent states producing coherent light.
 Unlike semiclassical models, quantum master equations in GKSL form, and their mean-field approximations, describe the quantum mechanical properties, not only mean values, of both the atoms and the light fields, and hence they capture very well quantum effects like coherence, correlations, spontaneous emissions and photon-number statistics (see, e.g., \cite{Haken1985}).
 This motivates the study of the dynamical properties of the evolution of density operators representing laser states.
 In this direction, numerical studies of the bifurcation structure of the steady state of quantum master equations in GKSL form have been carried out by, e.g., \cite{ArmenMabuchi2006,Ivanchenko2017,Meaney2010,YusipovIvanchenko2019}.
-In this article we present the first mathematical proof, to the best of our knowledge, of a Hopf bifurcation in infinite dimensional GKSL-like equations.
-Thus, we obtain, for instance, the quantum mechanism by which \eqref{eq:Laser1} yields the bifurcation scenario of \eqref{eq:Lorenz} at $C_\mathfrak{b} =1 $.
-Moreover, we prove that $\rho_t$ converges exponentially fast to a coherent state in case $ \kappa^2 + 5 \kappa \gamma > \gamma \left( \kappa - 3 \gamma \right) C_\mathfrak{b}$ and $\rho_0$ is in a neighborhood of some coherent state.
-Thus, the coherent laser light persists over time whenever $C_\mathfrak{b}$ is between the first and second laser thresholds.
-This physical phenomenon is explained in the semiclassical laser theory by the Maxwell-Bloch equations \eqref{eq:Lorenz}, but a full quantum foundation was not yet given.
-In order to deduce the exponential convergence of $\rho_t$, we develop a new technique for proving the exponential convergence in open quantum systems (see, e.g., \cite{AccardiFagnolaHachicha2006,Benoist2019,CarboneFagnola2000,Carbone2008}), which is based on a new variation of constant formula.
-On the other hand, in a different physical context like mirrorless lasers, the superradiance phase transitions has been studied in depth (see, e.g., \cite{BreuerPetruccione,HarocheRaimond2006,HeppLiebAP1973}).
+In a different physical context like mirrorless lasers, the superradiance phase transitions has been studied in depth (see, e.g., \cite{BreuerPetruccione,HarocheRaimond2006,HeppLiebAP1973}).